mislav/git-deploy/README.markdown

 Assumptions are that you are using git for your Rails app and Passenger on the server.
 For now, we're going to deploy on a single host.

+To get started, install the "git-deploy" gem from Gemcutter.org.

 Considerations
 --------------